 Often archived Hawaii fishing reports, from prior years, can help you identify seasonal patterns for a specific lake.
 Review the prior reports to find consistent information for summer months of June, July and August...the fall months of September and October...the winter months of November, December, January and February.
 Pay special attention to the spring (March, April and May) fishing reports from prior years as they should provide information to help you predict the approximate time for the spawn.

 Fishing reports, by state.

 Tell us about local fishing reports for HI.

-If you are aware of a website which offers valuable reports for Hawaii fishing, please submit the website information for possible listing on this page.
+If you are aware of a website which offers valuable reports for Hawaii fishing, please contact us with details.